-The poems of Taliesin were composed as part of a tradition of oral history.
-Initially, they would have only survived by being learned, memorised and performed by generations of subsequent bards.
+The poems of Taliesin were composed as part of a living tradition of oral history.
+Initially they would have only survived by being learned, memorised and performed by generations of subsequent bards.

-In their original Cumbric language, the poems had an intricate rhyme, rhythm and structure (not preserved in the English translations) that would have greatly aided their accurate transmission as oral history.
+In their original Cumbric language the poems had an intricate rhyme, rhythm and structure not preserved in the English translations, and this would have greatly aided their accurate transmission as oral history.

-The poems were later written down (maybe only after centuries), and thereafter dutifully copied by scribes.
-Mistakes in the text suggest that, over time, the language became so archaic, the scribes no longer fully understood the meaning of what they copied.
+The poems were later written down, maybe only after centuries, and thereafter dutifully copied by Christian scribes.
+Mistakes in the text suggest that over time the language became so archaic that the scribes no longer fully understood the meaning of what they copied.

 The Book of Taliesin

 Fifty-six poems attributed to Taliesin are preserved in a 14th Century manuscript called The Book of Taliesin.

 Most of the poems have been shown through analysis of their language, style and historical content, to be compositions of a much later date, and simply assigned to the authorship of the prestigious bard Taliesin.